Contact Us 1-800-596-4880

 Outbound TLS Context ID.

-You must supply the --outboundSecretGroupId of the TLS Context’s secret group unless if you are removing a TLS Context.
+Supply the --outboundSecretGroupId of the TLS Context’s secret group.
 To remove a TLS Context, apply the flag with the following value: --outboundTlsContextId "null".

 --path <value>